Show All Answers

 We also request that all residents practice water-saving behaviors, look for opportunities to replace inefficient water using appliances, and consider transforming turf grass into low water use landscapes.
 Santa Rosa Water offers free water-saving devices, rebates, tips, and more to help customers reduce water use.
 Need assistance?
 Contact a WaterSmart technician today at [email protected] or call 707-543-3985.

 Home water use varies based on the number of occupants, habits, and the efficiency level of water using fixtures installed.
-Home water use also fluctuates seasonally based on the size and type of irrigated landscape, with outdoor use accounting for approximately 50 percent of annual water use for single-family residences even though most irrigation occurs only during the six months from May through October.
+Home water use also fluctuates seasonally based on the size and type of irrigated landscape, with outdoor use accounting for about 40 percent of total water use on average for single-family residences in Santa Rosa from May through October.
 To determine how efficient your water use is, check your water bill.
 Every bill provides information on the gallons per person per day used during the billing period.

 Recently, Santa Rosa Water launched the new WaterSmart Portal.
-With the water meter upgrade project complete and all 53,000 water customers connected to AMI (advanced metering infrastructure), customers can now track and analyze hourly, daily, weekly, and monthly water use, create customized notifications for high usage, and access water-saving tools.
-A postcard was mailed from Santa Rosa Water in the month of June encouraging customers to sign up.
+With the water meter upgrade project complete and all 54,000 water customers connected to AMI (advanced metering infrastructure), customers can now track and analyze hourly, daily, weekly, and monthly water use, create customized notifications for high usage, and access water-saving tools.
 Registration is easy.
 To get started, all a customer needs is their customer number, account number, and last billed amount from their water bill.

 More information is available at srcity.org/WaterSmartPortal